What is Gestational Diabetes? Everything You Need to Know

 What is Gestational Diabetes?

-Gestational diabetes is a form of diabetes that develops during pregnancy, typically around the 24th to 28th week.
+The condition is a form of diabetes that develops during pregnancy, typically around the 24th to 28th week.
 Unlike type 1 and type 2 diabetes, which are long-term conditions, gestational diabetes occurs specifically during pregnancy and resolves after childbirth.
 It is caused by the body’s inability to produce enough insulin to meet the increased demands of pregnancy.
 Insulin is a hormone that helps regulate blood sugar (glucose) levels.
 When the body doesn’t produce enough insulin, blood sugar levels rise, leading to gestational diabetes.

 While this condition can sound daunting, it’s important to know that with proper care and monitoring, most women with gestational diabetes can enjoy a healthy pregnancy.